 Structural liner trays can also be specified with perforations where improved acoustic performance is required.

 The transpired solar collector is an air preheating system.
 Sunlight strikes and warms a south facing vertical wall.
 Heat is transferred to the incoming ventilation air as it passes through tiny holes or slits in the wall.
-The result is a model of simplicity and efficiency.
 These systems can conservatively collect 60% to 70% of the incident solar energy.

 During the heating season, the system collects both solar energy and recaptures wall heat loss.
 During the cooling season, collector bypass vents can be opened allowing the wall to allow heat to be dissipated, thus reducing cooling loads.